Frequently Asked Questions (FAQ)

 Why does the Marine Urea Solution (AUS40) smell like urine?

-- A small amount of the urea solution has decomposed into carbon dioxide and ammonia.
-It’s the ammonia that smells like your urine.
+A small amount of the urea solution has decomposed into carbon dioxide and ammonia.
+The ammonia within the Marine Urea Solution gives off its urine smell.

 What’s the freezing point of Marine Urea Solution (AUS40)?

-- The freezing point of Marine Urea Solution (AUS40) is approximately around 0 (zero) degree Celsius.
+The freezing point of Marine Urea Solution (AUS40) is approximately 0°C.